0sAND1s/HCDisk/README.txt

 - CQM (read only) - Copy QM by Sydex
 - SCL (read only) - Russian emulators
 - TD0 - Teledisk by Sydex (read only)
-- Tape images: TAP, TZX (read only)
+- Tape images: TAP, TZX

 	Note: For accessing floppy disks in physical drive for all supported formats, you need Simon Owen's fdrawcmd driver: http://simonowen.com/fdrawcmd/ .
 For standard geometries supported by Windows, the standard Windows driver is now used (added in January 2022).
 This also works with USB floppy drives for modern computers without a floppy controller.